Skip to main content

 Prerequisites: Form 3 English Language (ESOL).

-Prerequisites: Students are selected for English Language (ESOL) classes on the basis of their Form 4 English results and referrals.
+Prerequisites: Students are selected for English Language (ESOL) classes based on their Form 4 English results and referrals.

-Course description/aims: The Form 5 English programme aims to further develop fluency in listening, speaking, writing and reading in English.
+Course description/aims: The Form 5 English programme aims to further develop fluency in listening, speaking, writing, and reading in English.
 It also gives targeted support in grammar and language development.
-The programme provides students with the opportunity to develop the skills required to gain the NCEA Level 1 Literacy standards.
+The programme provides students with the opportunity to develop the skills required to gain NCEA Level 1 Literacy standards and preparation in the skills required for NCEA English Level 2.

-Course outline: Students will study short stories, a film and a novel.
-These will be tested by literary essay under examination conditions.
-Speeches, research and language knowledge will be included in course work.
+Course outline: Students will study short stories, a film, and a novel.
+These will be tested by formal essays under internal assessment or examination conditions.
+Speeches, research, and language knowledge will be included in course work.
 Course work will also include a wide reading programme.
 Units of work include:

 Core papers